 The sound of a rattlesnake's shaking tail can evoke a visceral response of fear in almost anyone.
 But in reality, snakes like the eastern massasauga have more reason to fear us than we have to fear them.
-Human development resulting in farms, roads, and homes has d rained this species' wetland habitat so much that the snake has been eliminated in most of its territory.
+The development of farms, roads and homes has drained this species' wetland habitat so much that the snake has been eliminated throughout most of its former home.

 ENDANGERED SPECIES ACT PROFILE

 The Endangered Species Act